jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

-     Based on report about furnace removal $336.00 will be moved to emergency reserves as this will be included in a full renovation. `Sarah`_ will begin conservation with Fiance Committee about taking a small amount of money in checking to savings for large recurring expenses like the yearly insurance payment.
+     Based on report about furnace removal $336.00 will be moved to emergency reserves as this will be included in a full renovation. `Sarah`_ will begin consersation with Finance Committee about taking a small amount of money in checking to savings for large recurring expenses like the yearly insurance payment.
 Donations currently cover mortgage and utilities, `Sarah`_ wants to continue building up mortgage and utilities reserve to cover 1 years worth,